 - Beginning at Kingston Station, your ride briefly runs alongside Amtrak's Northeast Corridor with some historic railroad features on site.

 - The path soon crosses into the northern edge of the Great Swamp Management Area, providing you with many scenic views.
 Park benches are available so you can stop and enjoy the landscape.

-- Next, the path passes through residential areas as it passes South Road and Curtis Corner Road before heading into a deeply forested area.
+- Continuing along the main path heading east, the path passes through residential areas as it passes South Road and Curtis Corner Road before heading into a forested area.

-- Keep an eye out for signs for the town's Tri-Pond Park, which offers walking paths that wind around three ponds and a series of foot bridges.
+- Keep an eye out for signs for the town's Tri-Pond Park, with a network of walking paths and footbridgs around three ponds.

-- Approaching Route 108, the path drops in elevation using a series of switch backs that's safely navigated by walking your bike up and down.
+- Approaching Route 108, the path drops in elevation using a series of switch backs that's safely navigated by walking your bike.

 - Next you'll pass through the village of Peace Dale, briefly leaving the path to follow an on-road segment on Railroad Avenue.